-The solar panel installer you choose impacts your experience of integrating this green technology into your home.
-There are plenty of installers, but the right company will communicate clearly throughout the process, be affordable and hold accreditations that certify the quality of the solar panel system.
+Which solar panel installer you choose significantly impacts your experience of integrating this green technology into your home.
+The right company will supply the best solar panels, communicate clearly throughout the process and hold accreditations that certify the quality of its solar panel installations.

-Solar panel installation takes 4 to 6 weeks from enquiry to project completion.
-During this process, it’s important to consider several factors, such as choosing between national or local solar panel installers, checking their accreditations and assessing the installer’s experience.
-This guide will help you select the best solar panel installers to meet your needs.
+A solar panel installation generally takes one to three months from enquiry to project completion.
+During this process you’ll need to consider several factors, such as choosing between national or local solar panel installers, checking their accreditations and assessing their experience.

 Request solar quotes by answering a few simple questions